zh-f/CloudResetPwdAgent/README.md

 You can build it into jar and run it with JRE (Java Runtime Environment), also you can use the Java Service Wrapper makes it possible to install a Java Application as a Windows and Linux Service.
 Likewise, the scripts shipped with the Wrapper also make it very easy to install a Java Application as a Daemon process on Windows and Linux systems.

-Ps: You should modify the $OBS_Domain_URL.com to your owner address if you want to build it.
+Ps: You should modify the $OBS_Domain_URL.com to your owner OBS Domain URL address if you want to build it.

 How to download the binary file
 -------------------------------